 Lynne Rigby, Florida

 Lynne is a lifestyle photographer residing in Orlando, Florida with her husband and their 5 children.
 “Living in Florida” she says, “has shaped the way I shoot.
 I either had to learn to embrace the sun with my images or stay inside.
 I chose the former.”
-Her original goal was to take better pictures of her sons’ football games and get good Christmas card pictures but Lynne has presently joined her former career as a teacher with her passion for photography and is the instructor of several CM workshops including Shooting 101: The Best Darn Beginner Course Ever, Shooting 201: Beyond the Basics, Vision 301: Finding Your Style and Processing 101: Lightroom Start-to-Finish.
-Lynne can’t live without her Diet Coke with lime, AdvantEdge Caramel protein shakes, Mellow Mushroom pizza, Tijuana Flats, and ice.
+Her original goal was to take better pictures of her sons’ football games and get good Christmas card pictures.
+Lynne can’t live without AdvantEdge Caramel protein shakes, Mellow Mushroom pizza, Tijuana Flats, and ice.
 She also loves the gym, shopping, the beach and hanging out with her beautiful kids.
-Her camera bag is loaded with the Canon 5d mark ii, multiple prime lenses and the 70-200L.
+Her camera bag is loaded with the Canon 5d mark III, multiple prime lenses and the 70-200L.